 In January I reached a total of 1 sale on Spreadshirt.com.
 This equals the previous month, which also reached 1 sale.

 This one sale didn’t even generate any royalties, as I had forgotten to set a price for the design that sold.
-But to keep this income report complete — this corresponds to an increase of -100 % compared to the previous month, which reached $ 8.46 in royalties.
+But to keep this income report complete — this corresponds to a decrease of -100 % compared to the previous month, which reached $ 8.46 in royalties.

 I currently have 255 designs published on Spreadshirt.com.

 I will keep uploading the designs that make sense, but don’t have any expectations for a big increase in sales on this platform for this year.